 With so many offerings on the market, you often see lists of reviews outlining which meeting scheduling tool is the best one available, but there are a couple of problems with this kind of approach.
 Firstly, software is ever evolving, such lists are out of date as soon as they are written, and secondly, we are all different, and a tool that works best for one may not be for someone else.

 With that in mind, it is more useful to outline the critical features that a useful tool should have, as this will allow users to narrow down their search and try the few that match those needs to find the best one for them.
-With free trials available, users can get a good look at each one anyway, and hands on experience is really the only place to make a judgement on software and how it fits into each unique work style.
+With free trials available, users can get a good look at each one anyway, and hands-on experience is really the only place to make a judgement on software and how it fits into each unique work style.

-The first, and most important thing to assess is how the contact process works.
+The first and most important thing to assess is how the contact process works.
 What each individual needs from the software will vary depending on their specific working situation.
-However, thinking about the process of prioritizing the main attendee and building the meeting scheduling around that, having the ability to quickly contact the attendee group and offer them several dates that the primary attendee has suggested is the core function of the software.
-There are many approaches to this, some integrate into the organizer’s email and calendar for an easier workflow, some use proprietary web based interfaces that allow others to register their preferred dates.
+However, thinking about the process of prioritizing the main attendee and building the meeting schedule around that, having the ability to quickly contact the attendee group and offer them several dates that the primary attendee has suggested is the core function of the software.
+There are many approaches to this, some integrate into the organizer’s email and calendar for an easier workflow, some use proprietary web-based interfaces that allow others to register their preferred dates.
 One, Rally, uses a poll system to allow attendees to vote for the most suitable date and time from a choice.

 When choosing the right software tool, think about how it is used, for those that use Office and Outlook for everything, a tool that can integrate with that could be very useful, others integrate with Google services for a complete online solution.
 The benefit of the tools is that they remove the endless email chains that can be the result of trying to manually ask every attendee dates and juggling availabilities when scheduling a meeting.
-The right tool will allow a single operation to ask all attendees about dates, and collate answers together so that they can also bet retrieved in a single operation as well.
+The right tool will allow a single operation to ask all attendees about dates, and collate answers together so that they can also be retrieved in a single operation as well.

 The actual process of asking and receiving answers is obviously the most important part of choosing the best tool, but there is another aspect.
-Scheduling meetings for a few people locally is very different from scheduling a meeting of dozens or more across a global operation, and as you may expect, some tools are specialized in one area.
-Finding the tool that also fits the volume of both meetings and attendees is important, and if it is expected to deal with scheduling meetings very frequently, multiple meetings at once or with large numbers of attendees, looking to the more professional end of the market that are designed for that is crucial.
+Scheduling meeting for a few people locally is very different from scheduling a meeting with dozens or more across a global operation, and as you may expect, some tools are specialized in one area.
+Finding the tool that also fits the volume of both meetings and attendees is important, and if it is expected to deal with scheduling meetings very frequently, multiple meetings at once or with large numbers of attendees, looking to the more professional end of the market that is designed for that is crucial.

 Overall, no matter what your needs, there is a scheduling tool available, finding the right one takes more than reading reviews though, try them out and see which fits into your workflow better, which you, and just as importantly your attendees, find easiest to work with.
-For client facing businesses, this last part can be especially important, if you will be contacting clients through the meeting scheduling tool, ensuring it matches your client expectation levels is crucial.
+For client-facing businesses, this last part can be especially important, if you will be contacting clients through the meeting scheduling tool, ensuring it matches your client expectation levels is crucial.